jagelit0/ctftools/README.md

-# ctftools
+# CTF TOOLS
-tools recopilation for ctfs
+Personal recopilation of tools and wordlists